About our staff

 - Twentieth Century & After

-My research focuses on two areas.
-First, by employing methodologies from the history of political thought, I seek to enrich our understanding of the history of political thinking in twentieth-century Africa and contribute to wider debates in African history, anthropology, and politics, as well as contribute to bringing an African dimension to debates in the comparative history of political thought.
+I am interested in the ways in which political ideas were forged in particular regional contexts in dialogue with transnational intellectual currents.
 My first book, Political Thought and the Public Sphere in Tanzania: freedom, democracy and citizenship in the era of decolonization, combined methodologies drawn from the history of political thought with a deep understanding of the social and political history of a locality to explore how universal questions of political theory were argued over in a specific context in a time of dramatic political change, using primarily Swahili-language sources.
-The arguments made in the book have enabled me to contribute to wider debates in the history of nationalism, decolonization and the history of state-making in twentieth-century East Africa.
+The arguments made in the book have enabled me to contribute to wider debates in the history of nationalism, decolonization and state-making in twentieth-century East Africa.

 The second dimension of my research is the rethinking of global history from East Africa and histories of East African regionalism.
 I am currently leading a four-year research project entitled ‘Another World?
 East Africa and the Global 1960s’ which began in January 2019 and will run until December 2022, together with Dr Ismay Milford (Edinburgh), Dr Gerard McCann (York) and Professsor Daniel Branch (Warwick).
 I am also writing a new history of Tanzania in a global context for Cambridge University Press.
 From 2016-18 I was co-investigator of a British Academy project led by Chris Vaughan Negotiating region and state after independence: imagining and (de)constructing integration in East Africa, 1960s-70s.

 Underpinning both dimensions of my research is an interest in newspapers and periodicals which I have written about both as sources and as objects of study in their own right.
-From 2015-2020 I worked with Leslie James and a wider group of scholars working in different disciplines on the colonial societies of Africa, Latin America, the Middle East, East and South East Asia to explore the relationship between print media and colonial society in a comparative perspective.
+From 2015-2020 I worked with Leslie James and a wider group of scholars working in different disciplines on the colonial societies of Africa, Latin America, the Middle East, East and South East Asia to explore the relationship between print media and colonial society in a comparative perspective, and this led to a special issue of Itinerario published in 2020.

 Current research activities